-Outstanding claims are calculated gross of reinsurance.
-A separate estimate is made of the amounts recoverable from reinsurers and third parties under insurance contracts based on the gross outstanding claims provision.
+Outstanding claims are calculated on both the gross and net of reinsurance basis.
+The amounts recoverable from reinsurers under insurance contracts are estimated based on the difference in outstanding claim amounts between the gross and net of reinsurance basis.
 Future cash flows are not discounted for the time value of money.

-The carrying value of reserve for outstanding losses, gross and net of reinsurance, as at December 31, 2020 amounts to P4,219 million (2019 - P3,456 million) and P1,161 million (2019 - P984 million), respectively.
+The carrying value of reserve for outstanding losses, gross and net of reinsurance, as at December 31, 2021 amounts to P4,849 million (2020 - P4,219 million) and P1,078 million (2020 - P1,162 million), respectively.